 Now you may think you can leave it there and get current with the broken glass on the panel.
 Hold on; you cannot just leave the panel with the crystalline cells exposed to the bare outdoors.
 As they are tempered glasses, it won’t just break and come off the panel entirely.
 They will break like a car window and have a pattern-break with an opening to the cells.

-So, it will surely get inside and start to degrade the crystalline cells whenever it rains or builds on dust and dirt.
+It will surely get inside and start to degrade the crystalline cells whenever it rains or builds on dust and dirt.
 If the crystalline cells degrade, they will get weak and give you less current.
-Once you get a crack or impact on the glass, you must try to repair it, if you want to get long service from the broken panel.
+Once you get a crack or impact on the glass, you must try to repair it if you want to get a long service from the broken panel.

 Repair the panel